World faces worst humanitarian crisis since WWII: UN

-The world body's humanitarian chief Stephen O'Brien called Friday for an urgent mobilization of funds -- $4.4 billion by July -- for northeastern Nigeria, Somalia, South Sudan and Yemen to "avert a catastrophe."
+The world body's humanitarian chief Stephen O'Brien called Friday for an urgent mobilisation of funds - $4.4 billion by July - for northeastern Nigeria, Somalia, South Sudan and Yemen to "avert a catastrophe."

 "Otherwise, many people will predictably die from hunger, livelihoods will be lost and political gains that have been hardwon over the last few years will be reversed," O'Brien said in his stark warning to the UN Security Council.